 Lack of neurodegeneration or inflammation in late first episode schizophrenia?

 The lack of effect of minocycline in the present study may indicate that the canonical feature of neuropathic inflammation, activation of microglia, was not present or had ceased by the time they were recruited within a few years of onset of schizophrenia.
 We found no evidence of progressive loss of grey matter over one year, there was no deterioration in cognitive function and there was no evidence of systemic inflammation in cytokine concentrations.
 In keeping with these results, a meta-analysis of recent PET imaging studies found no evidence of increases in TSPO radioligand binding to activated microglia in early or established schizophrenia 36.
 This contrasts with consistent reports of increases in depression 37,38 and in neurodegenerative diseases.
 Indeed reduced TSPO binding was a consistent finding in drug-free or minimally treated patients with schizophrenia 36.
 This important and replicated psychosis-specific abnormality of microglial function is at face-value a logical explanation for the lack of effect minocycline.
 It could indicate impaired microglial surveillance and clearance of dysfunctional, redundant or pathological synapses in schizophrenia rather than neuro-inflammation.
-However, the precise implications of low TSPO binding for microglial function and for the neuro-inflammatory hypothesis of schizophrenia are not yet clear and this is an active research area.
+However, the precise implications of low TSPO binding for microglial function and for the neuro-inflammatory hypothesis of schizophrenia are not yet clear, and this is an active research area.

-Raised circulating cytokine concentrations have been consistently reported schizophrenia, depression and other psychiatric disorders but this was not apparent in the BeneMIn samples.
+Raised circulating cytokine concentrations have been consistently reported in schizophrenia, depression and other psychiatric disorders, but this was not apparent in the BeneMin samples.
 Indeed the Cytokine concentrations were less than in reported norms 39 and were lower than previous investigations in schizophrenia 40.
 Samples were taken in the morning, processed and frozen within one hour.
 The collection was sufficiently consistent to show the well-known influence of BMI on circulating levels.
 There was no effect of minocycline on peripheral circulating cytokine concentrations, and they did not correlate with the severity of negative or other symptoms.
 Remarkably, there appears to be only one report of minocycline effects on circulating cytokines in Pubmed searches.
-In a study in rheumatoid arthritis, IL 6 concentrations decreased over 6 months in the minocycline treatment group but not in the placebo group but whether the group difference was statistically significant was not clear 41.
+In a study in rheumatoid arthritis, IL 6 concentrations decreased over 6 months in the minocycline treatment group, but not in the placebo group.
+Whether the group difference was statistically significant was not clear 41.
 No such changes were observed in the Benemin study.
 In future studies targeting inflammation, it will be import to preselect patients who have raised circulating cytokine concentrations or other evidence of inflammation.

 The lack of GMV loss casts doubt on the duration or generality of losses reported in previous studies.
-Evidence suggests that GMV loss in the prodromal phase and peaks within the first years of psychosis 5,42.
+Evidence suggests that GMV loss in the prodromal phase peaks within the first years of psychosis 5,42.
 It seems increasingly likely that some of the GMV loss is due to initiation of antipsychotic drug treatment in recent onset psychosis and this is more marked with first generation antipsychotic drugs than with second.
 Indeed there is evidence that second generation antipsychotic drugs have neuroprotective and anti-inflammatory actions.
 Less than 5% of the Benemin patients were taking first generation APDs.
 It seems plausible, therefore, that any late developmental or APD-related GMV changes had plateaued by the time of recruitment.
 The improving course of symptoms and stability of biomarkers in the study may reflect the benefit of continuing contact with Early Intervention services and adherence to treatment.